Milton Hershey School Houseparents Use Military Background to Foster Positive Character

 Marty and Angela Brand started their youth-minded careers working within their church for more than 12 years.
-With experience in mentoring children, they decided they may be a good fit as houseparents at Milton Hershey School.
+With experience in mentoring children and military structure, they decided they may be a good fit as houseparents at Milton Hershey School.

 MHS employs more than 200 houseparent couples to provide MHS students with a structured and caring home away from home.